AD2000X/LoRA_WandB_Gemma2_2b_en/README.md

 -Objective: Fine-tune a Gemma model (2B parameters) with LoRA to improve text generation performance on specific tasks.

 -Key Features:
-  -Mounting Google Drive to store and load model weights.
+  - Mounting Google Drive to store and load model weights.

-  -Environment variable configuration for Kaggle API credentials.
+  - Environment variable configuration for Kaggle API credentials.

-  -Downloading and preprocessing the Databricks Dolly 15k dataset.
+  * Downloading and preprocessing the Databricks Dolly 15k dataset.

-  -Fine-tuning with different LoRA ranks (4, 8, 16, 32) and mixed precision training.
+  = Fine-tuning with different LoRA ranks (4, 8, 16, 32) and mixed precision training.

-  -Integration with Weights & Biases for experiment tracking and logging.
+  + Integration with Weights & Biases for experiment tracking and logging.

 Requirements